 Is the average GRE score important?

-No. The averages above were calculated based on results from over 450,000 students who took the GRE between August 2011 and June 2012.
-(It’s now 2014 – things change!)
+No. The averages above were calculated based on results from almost a million students who took the GRE between August 2011 and June 2014.
+(It’s now 2016 – things change!)
 This is a diverse group of students, applying to many different programs with many different requirements.
 As you’re applying to graduate programs, the average score of all test takers is irrelevant.
 For you, the average GRE score for your particular program at your target school is much more important — this is the score you need to exceed.
 For example, students in the top 10 engineering programs have an average math score of 160, so if you are applying to the best engineering programs, you should aim for a math score higher than the average of 158—preferably above 160.

 In their snapshot, ETS did provide average scores by intended graduate major.
 I’ve reorganized the table from their Snapshot, providing an average score breakdown by program for math and verbal: